Munoon/Cloud-Movies-List/README.md

 3. Launch all applications, indicated in 'Additional requirement'..
 4. Execute `mvn package` in project root folder.
 5. Setup configuration in `config` folder, if needed.
-6. Launch each microservice in order, that showing in Microservices table using command `java -jar ${jar-name}`.
+6. Launch each microservice in order, that showing in Microservices list using command `java -jar ${jar-name}`.
 Each jar locate in `${microservice-package}/target` folder.
 7. You may open website using url `localhost:8080`.